-Teaching Adults
+46515 Teaching Adults 3 hours

-and Leadership

-An exploration of issues and approaches churches can use

-to minister to and with various groups of single adults,

-including never-married and formerly-married persons.

-Ministry will be considered from both generational and

-developmental perspectives.
-Ministering to single adult

-An introduction to the Perspective Transformation theory

-of adult learning.
-Students will gain experience in both

-non-formal adult teaching by designing non-credit

-workshops and seminars as well as college-level courses.

-A variety of adult teaching/learning methods will be

-reviewed.
-Two teaching projects will be designed, a non-

-formal education workshop and a formal lesson series for
+An introduction to the Perspective Transformation theory of adult learning.
+Students will gain experience in both non-formal adult teaching by designing non-credit workshops and seminars as well as college-level courses.
+A variety of adult teaching/learning methods will be reviewed.
+Two teaching projects will be designed, a non-formal education workshop and a formal lesson series for use in a Christian higher education institution.

+46550 Older Adults in the Church 3 hours
-A study of ministry to and with older adults in the church,

-considering biblical, theological and developmental

-understandings of older adulthood.
-Caregiving for older

-adults also will be studied.
-Students will be required to be
+A study of ministry to and with older adults in the church, considering biblical, theological and developmental understandings of older adulthood.
+Caregiving for older adults also will be studied.
+Students will be required to be involved in a senior adult ministry during the course.

+47000 Christian School Administration and Leadership 3 hours
-A detailed look at leadership and management theories and

-research as applied to administration in Christian school

-education.
-Specially considered are the skills required of

-the administrator to function effectively as a spiritual,
+A detailed look at leadership and management theories and research as applied to administration in Christian school education.
+Specially considered are the skills required of the administrator to function effectively as a spiritual, administrative, and instructional leader.

+47010 Christian School Finance and Development
-A survey of the field of finance as it relates to Christian

-schooling.
-There will be an emphasis on long-range and
+A survey of the field of finance as it relates to Christian schooling.
+There will be an emphasis on long-range and strategic planning.